 Most of 18F’s design research depends on you directly interacting with people.
 Who those people are matters.
 Participants are the people you’ll recruit to take part in your research.
 For planning purposes, recruiting involves identifying target groups and defining your recruitment criteria relative to your research question.
 At 18F we often design for the diverse U.S. public.
 It’s our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
 We must ensure our products and services are accessible to everyone, regardless of their abilities.
 This means we need to consider the barriers various groups might face and include people from those groups so we can ensure access.

 Identifying participant groups

 Because of the time-limited nature of 18F engagements, target groups can depend on the type of research you’re doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
 We recommend asking “Who else should we speak with?” in these discovery issues.
 This can help you learn of groups whose needs should be considered.
 You might focus future rounds of research on learning from people within these groups.

 Once you’ve framed a problem or have otherwise centered your research around an existing service, though, it’s important that your target groups include all of the different kinds of people who may experience that problem or need to use that service.
 User profiles and personas are a good place to start, if they are based on existing data.
 Revise them as you learn more about the users of your service.

 - People who have disabilities or use assistive technologies

-- People who have limited digital skills or poor literacy
+- People who have limited digital skills or low literacy

 - People who may need help using the service in question